bhcao/deep-interatomic-potential-models/docs/source/user_guide/training.rst

   in the second stage.
 This parameter specifies the portion of datasets used in each stage.
 * `energy_weights`: The scheduled energy weights in the two stage training.
 * `forces_weights`: The scheduled forces weights in the two stage training.
+* `tensorboard`: The path to the directory to save TensorBoard logs.
+If not provided, TensorBoard logging is disabled.
+* `wandb`: The project name for Weights and Biases.
+If not provided, W&B logging is disabled.
 * Train loop specific parameters: See :py:class:`TrainingLoopConfig <dipm.training.configs.TrainingLoopConfig>` for details.
 * Optimizer specific parameters: See